Learning Module

 PANAS

-PANAS gives two separate scores (each between 10 and 50): One score measures your level of POSITIVE feelings, the other score measures your level of NEGATIVE feelings
+PANAS gives two separate scores (each between 10 and 50): one score measures your level of POSITIVE feelings, while the other score measures your level of NEGATIVE feelings.

 SWLS